Skip to Main Content

 Termites are small but mighty in groups—and are commonly feared by homeowners far and wide.
 When they infiltrate your basement, they can completely destroy your wooden structural supports.

 Camel crickets are tannish brown bugs with long, bendy legs, and a humpback.
-When it gets to be too hot and dry outside, they take shelter in your damp, dark basement.
+When it gets too hot and dry outside, they take shelter in your damp, dark basement.
 These bugs come out at night.

 Spiders, like all basement bugs, are notoriously attracted to darkness and clutter.
 It presents the perfect place for them to take shelter and weave webs where they can catch other critters in the basement.
 While it’s true that spiders can help regulate other bugs sneaking into your house, the ultimate goal is to not deal with any of them.